Ascot tie: History

-The ascot is descended from the earlier type of cravat widespread in the early 19th century, most notably during the age of Beau Brummell, made of heavily starched linen and elaborately tied around the neck.
+The ascot tie is descended from the earlier type of cravat widespread in the early 19th century, most notably during the Regency Age, made of heavily starched linen and elaborately tied around the neck, popularised by Beau Brummell.
 Later in the 1880s, amongst the upper-middle-class in Europe men began to wear a more loosely tied version for formal daytime events with daytime full dress in frock coats or with morning coats.
 It remains a feature of morning dress for weddings today.
-The Royal Ascot race meeting at the Ascot Racecourse gave the ascot its name, although such dress cravats were no longer worn with morning dress at the Royal Ascot races by the Edwardian era.
+The Royal Ascot horse race meeting at the Ascot Racecourse gave the ascot its name, although by the Edwardian era, such ties were no longer obligatory with morning dress at the Royal Ascot races, being supplanted by long ties.
 The ascot was still commonly worn for business with morning dress in the late 19th and very early 20th centuries.

 Civilian use

 Military use

-Students at the United States Army Officer Candidate School wear ascots as part of their uniform, black for basic officer candidates, blue for intermediate candidates, and white for senior officer candidates.
+Students at the United States Army Officer Candidate School wear ascot ties as part of their uniform, black for basic officer candidates, blue for intermediate candidates, and white for senior officer candidates.
 Pararescue trainees (upon completion of extended training day) are given a blue ascot.

-In the United States Navy the ascot is now worn for ceremonial purposes with Enlisted Full Dress Whites and Enlisted Full Dress Blue in the Ceremonial Guard.
+In the United States Navy, the ascot is now worn for ceremonial purposes with "Enlisted Full Dress Whites" and "Enlisted Full Dress Blues" in the Ceremonial Guard.

-In the Dutch Army, it is a part of the uniform, for barrack use, the ascot is often in the weapon colors, and with a logo, and when in combat uniform, a DPM or desert version is used.
-Likewise the Royal Danish Army employs an ascot for the ceremonial version of the barrack dress, its colors vary between each company.
+In the Dutch Army, it is a part of the uniform, for barrack use, the cravat is often in the weapon colours, and with a logo, and when in combat uniform, a DPM or desert version is used.

+Likewise, the Royal Danish Army employs a cravat for the ceremonial version of the barrack dress, its colours vary between each company.